“Life is better when you add fresh air, a warm campfire, bright stars and s’mores.” —Unknown

-This is a fun version for the whole family or a group of friends.
-Set up a “buffet” of ice cream cones and any filling you can imagine to fill the cones.
 To build your cones, you’ll need, well, cones.
-We opted for sugar cones to experiment.
-Next time, and what I would suggest, is a larger waffle cone so you have more room for your goodies!
+We opted for sugar cones to experiment but highly recommend that you opt for a larger waffle cone so you have more room for your goodies!

-Start with mini marshmallows in the bottom of your cone (not too many to start).
-Layer in other fillings such as strawberries, raspberries, or bananas.
+Start with a few mini marshmallows in the bottom of your cone.
+Then, layer in other fillings such as strawberries, raspberries, or bananas.
 Make sure to mix in your chocolate too along with more marshmallows.
 For the chocolate, consider chocolate chips, Rolos, or my favorite, peanut butter cups.
 Other options can include a smear of peanut butter, or Nutella inside your cone as a base for your other goodies.

 My favorite combo was a peanut butter cup, banana, and marshmallows.
 YUM!

-Wrap your cones loosely in aluminum foil and place over your hot coals.
+Wrap your cones loosely in aluminum foil and place them over your hot coals.
 It only takes a few minutes to melt your chocolate and marshmallows and warm your cone, which is what you’re after.
 If your heat source is really hot, be careful not to leave it on too long or you will burn the cone.